finners37/hello-world/README.md

 # hello-world
 my first repository

-I am new to github and java, though keen to learn and develop
+I am new to github and java, though keen to learn and develop my skills